agamsol/Releases/HebrewFix/README.md

 ---
 What does This theme do ?

-- Fix text side.
++ Fix text side.
-- fix edited message side.
++ fix edited message side.
-- fix the side of the text when you type.
++ fix the side of the text when you type.

+### report Bugs if you have some
+Contact:
++ Discord: Agam#1111 (415440180753858560)
++ Mail: agamsolomon2004@gmail.com

+---

 ### Info & Download